vrk/LearnToCurl/index.md

 ### Theory and approach

-I've documented the [details of my hair experiment](), including process, exact products used, and overall strategy.
+I've documented the [details of my hair experiment](approach), including overall strategy, routine, and exact products used.
+Feedback welcome!

 ### Curling I can do